Skip to Main Content

 Huaiyang in Its Home City

-Quyuan Plus occupies that setting, and the Michelin Plate it received in 2025 positions it clearly within the city's mid-range Huaiyang tier, a bracket that sits below the elaborate banquet houses but well above the noodle-and-breakfast counters that define Yangzhou's street-level food culture.
-A Google rating of 4.8, drawn from a tightly reviewed base, suggests the kind of consistent local approval that guides-and-rankings rarely manufacture.
+Quyuan Plus occupies that setting, and its 2025 Michelin Plate positions it within the city's mid-range Huaiyang tier.
+A Google rating of 4.8 suggests the kind of consistent local approval that follows a steady local audience.

 What the Huaiyang Tradition Demands